Table of Contents

 • Vehicles

-The only assets that generally don’t qualify as collateral are ones you intend to sell.
+Not all items qualify as collateral, such as perishable goods and leased equipment.
 Once an asset is listed as collateral, part of the debt covenant (rules regarding the loan) will likely be that the asset cannot be sold until the loan is paid off.

-If your business doesn’t have enough assets to provide the collateral required, a lender might require a business owner to pledge personal assets, such as their car or home, in addition to business assets.
+If your business doesn’t have enough assets to serve as collateral, a lender might require the business owner to pledge personal assets, such as their car or home, in addition to business assets.

 However, some lenders may require the collateral’s value to be higher than the loan amount to help reduce their risk.

-How much collateral you need to provide will typically depend on two things: the “Five C’s” and loan-to-value ratio (LTV) of your collateral.
+How much collateral you need to provide will typically depend on two things: the five Cs and the loan-to-value ratio of your collateral.

 • Capacity: What is your debt-to-income ratio?